 Giving excellent customer service and building strong customer relationships does not have to be complicated.
-It all begins with two words- “Thank you.”
+That all begins with gratitude and can be as simple as two words- “Thank you.”

 Those two words seem to be a rarity these days.
 I’ve found this to be especially true when it comes to retail and customer service.
 Perhaps I’m just more sensitive to it because I have a customer service centered career or maybe it’s because of how I was raised.
 When I make a purchase, I want someone to say thank you and to show some amount of appreciation.

 I try very hard to always say thank you and show appreciation when someone supports me or my business.
 Maybe it’s different for me because my livelihood depends on other people.
 There were many times in my first few years in direct sales when someone’s purchase meant I could buy groceries that week or pay an unexpected bill.

 A few years ago I placed a large order with a consultant from a direct sales company.
 I really didn’t need the products I purchased but I wanted to support her business as she had supported mine in the past.
 I liked the items and knew I could use some as gifts.

 Not one single time did she say thank you or anything similar to it.
 I even contacted her a couple times to make sure she saw that I had made a purchase and let her know I received it.
 I know she is alive and well, thanks to Facebook.
 I just can’t understand why I never received a thank you.
 It truly baffled me.

 Not hearing “thank you” makes me feel like my purchase, my business and myself personally mean absolutely nothing to this person.
 It also makes me not ever want to do business with her again.